The application portal for the 2023/2024 academic year is now open! Apply now

 Application Deadlines and Wait-list Information

 There are three application deadlines and three corresponding acceptance periods.
 Please note that there is no advantage to applying for one deadline over another; applying earlier does not increase an applicant’s odds of being accepted.
 Applicants are selected based upon their merits and potential, not by the submission date of their application.
-However, if you plan to apply for a room in the dormitories, you must be confirmed in the program by May 31st so should apply at least a month before.
+However, if you plan to apply for a room in the dormitories, you must be confirmed in the program by March 31st so should apply for the February 15th deadline.

 If you are applying for a scholarship that requires acceptance in the program before or after these dates, please let us know and we will do our best to review your application as quickly as possible.